-It's hard for me to believe that I used to despise fish!
-This dish has it all!
-Wild-caught cod (in German Kabeljau) battered in a fluffy Hefeweizen batter, then fried until perfectly crisp.
-Drizzle with some fresh lemon juice and enjoy with a simple, homemade remoulade sauce.
+This beer-battered cod has it all!
+Wild-caught cod (in German Kabeljau) dipped in a fluffy Hefeweizen batter, then fried until perfectly crisp.
+Drizzle with some fresh lemon juice and enjoy with a simple, homemade remoulade sauce and some homemade pretzels.

 Today's Backfisch reminds me of a school trip to Hamburg, where you find TONS of fish food trucks selling fried fish (usually on a crusty bun).
-For the batter I used Hefeweizen from a local brewery called KC Bier Company, brewing German-style beer after the Reinheitsgebot (German purity law for beer brewing).
-By the way, they also import near to all of their ingredients from Germany (except the water of course!), making this a really legit German-style brewery!
+For the batter I used Hefeweizen from a local brewery.
 The Hefeweizen really helps the batter out with its naturally occurring citrus and banana notes, making this a perfect combination.
 The batter also has beaten egg whites in it, totally maximizing the fluff.
 This is perfect to make when you have family or friends over, as it's simple, impressive and so so tasty!
 And PLEASE don't be scared of deep-frying foods!
 It's really simple and all you need is a frying/candy thermometer if you don't have a deep fryer (I don't own one).

-Serve with a homemade herb-remoulade sauce and lemon wedges, and either some baked potato wedges or cucumber salad (although you can never go wrong with some pretzels - Trader Joe's sells authentic frozen ones if you don't have time to make your own).
-Now all that's left to do is imagine yourself at Germany's Nordsee, sitting by the shore, and enjoying some Backfisch while sipping on a cool Hefeweizen (served in a Hefeweizen/Weissbier glas of course!).
-Heaven.
-Scroll on down for the recipe.
+Serve with a homemade herb-remoulade sauce and lemon wedges, and either some baked potato wedges or cucumber salad (although you can never go wrong with some authentic, homemade pretzels (if you haven't tried my recipe, YOU MUST).
+Now all that's left to do is imagine yourself at Germany's Nordsee, sitting by the shore, and enjoying some Backfisch while sipping on a cool Hefeweizen.

 - 2 lbs wild-caught Cod